 One of the keys to being a successful business is to be where your consumers are.
 This requires speaking the right language: their language.
 However, over the years we have become increasingly dependent on English.
 It’s the fix-all solution that enables communication; especially between travellers and locals.
 But as our insatiable desire for smartphones, the internet and new technology grows, so does our desire to communicate in our own language.
 Studies indicate that 72.1% of consumers spend most or all their time on websites in their own language.
-Did you know that only three of the top 10 countries with tourists who travel abroad have English as their first language?
+Did you know that only four of the top 10 countries with tourists who travel abroad have English as their first language?
 This alone gives us a lot of reasons to invest in translation services.

 Top spenders in international tourism.
 Source: UNWTO.

 Selling a tourism product or service in your own language is difficult on its own.
 So, things obviously get extra tricky when you need to sell them in a foreign language.
 The tourism industry can usually only offer words, images and videos of the product before the consumers makes their purchase decision, so getting these right is important.
 Therefore, the language of tourism needs to persuade, lure, woo and seduce your target audience in order to convert them from potential clients into actual ones.